ProgrammerHamzah/LoginRedux/README.md

 ## Overview
 The Login and Register System is a simple and secure authentication system designed to manage user access.
 This system allows users to create accounts, log in with existing credentials, and ensures secure handling of user data.
-It can be integrated into various applications to manage user authentication and authorization.
 ## Features
 User Registration: New users can create accounts by providing a username, email, and password.